Courses

 Objectives

-1. Identify and predict the characteristics of celestial objects.
+1. Locate, identify, and predict the characteristics of celestial objects.

-5. Discuss the process of formation and evolution of planets, stars, galaxies, and our Universe.
+4. Discuss the formation and evolution of planets, stars, galaxies, and our Universe in terms of the appropriate scientific models.

 Content Outline and Competencies: